Abaco-Systems/axis-takyon/README.md

 - `-remoteIP <IP>`
 The sender side of a UDP connection.
 The IP address must be where the datagrams will be sent to.
 - `-localIP <IP>`
 The IP addr of the local interface of the UDP connection.
-If this is a unicast, then the IP address can be 'Any' which will listend for activity on any interface for the specified port number.
+If this is a unicast, then the IP address can be 'Any' which will listen for activity on any interface for the specified port number.
 - `-group <IP>`
 The multicast group to join.
 The IP address must be in the range 224.0.0.0 through 239.255.255.255.
 Some are reserved so make sure to use an unused address.
 - `-port <port>`
 Use a valid port number not being blocked by a firewall and not used by another service.
 This must be the same on both endpoints.
 - `-reuse`
-In the case where a socket connection is shut down and then reused, it may not be usable immediatlely due to a socket timed wait state.
+In the case where a socket connection is shut down and then reused, it may not be usable immediately due to a socket timed wait state.
 If this occurs, then use this flag to allow the socket address to be reused.
 - `-disable_loopback`
 By default, a multicast sender will also transfer the datagram to itself.
 Use this flag to stop this.
 - `-TTL <n>`